 - Let the child take comforters into the surgery to help occupy or distract them (e.g. special toys or fidget spinners)

-- Employing desensitisation techniques, for example: sitting in the chair for a specific amount time, sitting in the exam chair while allowing the dental practitioner to count teeth, sitting in the exam chair while allowing the dental practitioner to brush teeth.
+- Employing desensitisation techniques, for example: sitting in the chair for a specific amount time, sitting in the chair while allowing the dental practitioner to count their teeth, sitting in the chair while allowing the dental practitioner to brush their teeth.
 (These techniques in particular proved successful for Khylan).